hensby/hensby-s-homepage/content/home/accomplishments.md

   certificate_url = "files/submit.jpg"
   date_start = "2020-02-01"
   date_end = "2020-02-25"
   description = "Twitter has become an important communication channel in times of emergency.
 The ubiquitousness of smartphones enables people to announce an emergency they’re observing in real-time.
-Because of this, more agencies are interested in programatically monitoring Twitter (i.e. disaster relief organizations and news agencies)."
+Because of this, more agencies are interested in programatically monitoring Twitter (i.e. disaster relief organizations and news agencies).(notebook is in title, score is in certification)"

 # [[item]]
 #  organization = "edX"